TounSec/Le-Monde-du-Flipper-Zero/content/post/art-1/index.en.md

 One of the key features of this tool is its ability to function as a WiFi development board.
 This means it can connect to wireless networks, scan access points and perform security tests on WiFi networks

-This feature can be used for example, you can use it to detect and analyze WiFi access points available in the surroundings.
-The tool will let you get detailed information about each access point, such as *SSID*, *signal strength*, *encryption type*, etc.
+This feature can be used, for example, to detect and analyze WiFi access points available in the surroundings.
+The tool will enable you to obtain detailed information about each access point, including *SSID*, *signal strength*, *encryption type*, and more.

 <img src="./images/4-DNeV66QIN6kJ3ruX9BgXww.png" width="500px">